Gene Hart: Broadcasting career

 He shoots, he scores, for a case of Tastykake!

-Tasty Baking Company was (and still is as of 2024) a Philadelphia Flyers hockey sponsor and awards a case of their desserts whenever a Flyer's player scores.
+Tasty Baking Company was (and still is as of 2024) a Philadelphia Flyers sponsor and awards a case of their desserts whenever a Flyers' player scores.
 The cases are usually given to charity in the player's name.

-In the early 1980s, he was also one of the voices of the NHL on USA Network.
+In the early 1980s, he was also one of the voices of the NHL on USA.
 His signature phrase, which he used at the end of games, was "Good night and good hockey!"
-Hart succeeded Hall of Famer Roy Shudt as the announcer at Brandywine Raceway in Wilmington, DE in 1984.
+Hart succeeded Hall of Famer Roy Shudt as the announcer at Brandywine Raceway in Wilmington, Delaware, in 1984.
 He called the horse races there until the track closed in 1989.

-Hart and hockey historian Bruce C. Cooper co-authored "The Hockey Trivia Book" published by Leisure Press in 1984, and his autobiography entitled "SCORE!" (co-authored with Buzz Ringe) was published by Bonus Books in 1990.
-A feature-length documentary film about Hart's life entitled "All Hart" is currently in production by Green Creek Films.
+Hart and ice hockey historian Bruce C. Cooper co-authored The Hockey Trivia Book published by Leisure Press in 1984, and his autobiography entitled SCORE! (co-authored with Buzz Ringe) was published by Bonus Books in 1990.
+A feature-length documentary film about Hart's life entitled "All Hart" is in production by Green Creek Films.

-Hart did the play-by-play for the 1973 Finals of the North American Soccer League between the Philadelphia Atoms and the Dallas Tornado.
-Future USMNT coach Walter Chyzowych provided color commentary.
+Hart did the play-by-play for the 1973 Final of the North American Soccer League (NASL) between the Philadelphia Atoms and Dallas Tornado.
+Walter Chyzowych, future head coach of the United States men's national soccer team, provided color commentary.

 Post broadcasting career

 Hart was inducted into the Hockey Hall of Fame in November 1997, receiving the Foster Hewitt Memorial Award.
 He came out of retirement in 1997 to announce for the Philadelphia Phantoms, the Flyers’ minor league affiliate.
-He announced the team's Calder Cup championship series before retiring at the end of the 1999 season.
+He announced the team's Calder Cup championship series before retiring at the end of the 1998–99 season.
 Hart also was the host of a little-known local radio talk show on WBCB 1490 AM in Bucks County, Pennsylvania.
 It featured former and current Flyers players and coaches as well as players from the minor league Philadelphia Phantoms.

-Death and family
+Personal life

-Gene Hart died from a variety of illnesses on July 14, 1999.
+Hart died from a variety of illnesses on July 14, 1999.
 He had been a resident of Cherry Hill, New Jersey.

 Hart's daughter, Lauren Hart, is a professional recording artist, and regular performer of "The Star-Spangled Banner" and "O Canada" before many Flyers home games.
-She also performs a duet of "God Bless America" with a taped version of Kate Smith on several occasions, especially big games, among them games in the 2010 Stanley Cup Finals.
+She also performs a duet of "God Bless America" with a taped version of Kate Smith on several occasions, especially big games, among them games in the 2010 Stanley Cup Final.
 She wears number 68 on her Flyers jersey to honor the age of her father when he died.

 The Broadcast Pioneers of Philadelphia inducted Gene Hart into their Hall of Fame in 2001.